 - 1. Understand the organization of the major body systems in vertebrate animals and those from a limited number of relevant invertebrate examples; - 2.
 Understand the basic concepts of organ system physiology and be to able link processes that occur at the cellular, tissue and organ levels to whole animal physiology; - 3.
-Appreciate the role that evolutionary adaptation has played in the organization of the vertebrate body, and how homeostasis allows animals to respond to short term changes in their environment; - 4.
-Learn how selected physiology variables can be measured in a laboratory setting and be able to explain experimental results in the context of basic physiological concepts; - Become competent at using Microsoft Excel to quantify and present scientific data, drawing and interpreting scientific graphs and tables, and writing descriptive figure legends; - 6.
+Appreciate the role that evolutionary adaptation has played in the organization of the vertebrate body, and how homeostasis allows animals to respond to short term changes in their environment; - Learn how selected physiology variables can be measured in a laboratory setting and be able to explain experimental results in the context of basic physiological concepts; - 5.
+Become competent at quantifying, analyzing and presenting scientific data, drawing and interpreting scientific graphs and tables, and writing descriptive figure legends; - 6.
 Learn to work efficiently in a group setting.